laygond/Traffic-Sign-Classifier/README.md

     │   ├── signnames.csv        # name and ID of each traffic sign in the dataset │   ├── my_test_images       # images found by me on the web for testing (ADD YOUR OWN HERE) │   │   └── ...
-    │   ├── test.p               # second collection of test images for testing and comes
-    │   ├── train.p              #in same format as training and validation, i.e, resized
+    │   ├── test.p               # second collection of test images for testing and it comes │   ├── train.p              # \\in the same format as training and validation, i.e, resized
-    │   └── valid.p              #images stored as pickle files
+    │   └── valid.p              # \\images stored as pickle files
     └── US_Traffic_Sign_Dataset
 ```